 If you and your partner or spouse have broken up and you have a child together, chances are that you may not agree on the custody arrangement for your child(ren) at some point.
 If you can’t reach an agreement on how to share the kids, then you can ask the court to make a decision and get a court order that provides an enforceable parenting schedule.
 The first step in this process is to open your court case – either a parentage action (unmarried parents) or a divorce/legal separation action (married parents).
-I am not going to go into detail here about how to do the initial filings for those cases, but if you are needing some direction on how to open your case here are some helpful and accurate guides (divorce or parentage) from Washington Law Help.
+I am not going to go into detail here about how to do the initial filings for those cases, but if you need some direction on how to open your case, here are some helpful and accurate guides (divorce or parentage) from Washington Law Help.
 For the remainder of this article, I am going to be discussing establishing a parenting plan in the context of a divorce (but the process is virtually identical in a parentage action).

 How to Make a Request for a Temporary Court Order

 Okay, once your case is opened and you have a case number assigned to you, then you can make a request to the court to get a temporary parenting plan entered that provides you with an enforceable visitation schedule.
 What is a temporary court order?
 It is an order that is put in place after a family law court action is started but before the case is finalized.
-I practice law in Clark County, Washington, so I am going to be speaking about some local procedure here in Clark County, but no matter where you are in Washington state the procedure should be similar.
+I practice law in Clark County, Washington, so I am going to be speaking about some local procedures here in Clark County, but no matter where you are in Washington State the procedure should be similar.
 This process can be very overwhelming and complicated.
 The advice here is to explain how this process should go the majority of the time, however there may be unusual issues that pop up from time to time, and some variations in the way that different counties handle this process, but this blog should cover the majority of situations where you are trying to get a temporary parenting plan established.
-Let’s look at a 10,000 foot view of the stages of your parenting plan or divorce case so that you know where you are in this process:
+Let’s look at a 10,000-foot view of the stages of your parenting plan or divorce case so that you know where you are in this process:

 Locate the Proper Legal Forms

-To make the request for a temporary court order you will need to fill out several forms, file them with the court, serve the other parent (aka provide them copies), and prepare for your oral argument hearing in front of a judicial officer (who will ultimately provide you the court order after they hear from both sides).
-So, to start you will need the forms.
-In Washington state there are mandatory forms to do this procedure.
+To make the request for a temporary court order, you will need to fill out several forms, file them with the court, serve the other parent (aka provide them copies), and prepare for your oral argument hearing in front of a judicial officer (who will ultimately provide you the court order after they hear from both sides).
+So, to start, you will need the forms.
+In Washington state, there are mandatory forms to do this procedure.
 The forms are located either at the Clerk’s office of the Superior Court (you can purchase hard copies from them), or you can download them for free on the Washington state court’s website.
 Specifically, the minimum documents you will need to make a request for a temporary parenting plan are: